-- 6.11.1 For Annual Elections, the Returning Officer (or nominee) shall edit and supervise the layout of a special online election publication to be available on the RUSU website prior to the opening of the polling and which shall contain: - 6.11.1.1 An explanation of how to vote, the voting systems, and voting period. - 6.11.1.2 Explanation of the role and structure of the Student Union. - 6.11.1.3 Where submitted, a bona fide photograph and policy statement of each candidate and Team.
-These must meet the requirements of 6.8.4 of these regulations. - 6.11.1.4 Any other material the Returning Officer deems appropriate. - 6.11.1.5 The order of appearance of individual candidates in the election issue shall be the same as that in the ballot paper.
-The order of appearance of 'Teams' will be determined by lot drawn by the Returning Officer. - 6.11.1.6 The Returning Officer may organise a section of the RMIT Student Union website where Official Publicity and team Statements of Distribution of Preferences shall be advertised. - 6.11.1.7 The Returning Officer may adopt any other reasonable method of acquainting the electors with the policies of the Candidates and Teams.
-This may include approval for short digital video clips of candidate speeches or official candidate interviews. - 6.11.1.8 The Returning Officer shall liaise with the RUSU Communications department regarding RUSU promotion of the election among the student body.
+- 6.11.1 For Annual Elections, the Returning Officer (or nominee) shall edit and supervise the layout of a special online election publication to be available on the RUSU website prior to the opening and which shall contain: - (i) An explanation of how to vote, the voting systems, and voting period. - (ii) Explanation of the role and structure of the Student Union. - (iii) Where submitted, a bona fide photograph and policy statement of each candidate and Team.
+These must meet the requirements of 6.8.4 of these regulations. - (iv)Any other material the Returning Officer deems appropriate. - (v) The order of appearance of individual candidates in the election issue shall be the same as that in the ballot paper.
+The exception shall be the General Representative Candidates and NUS Candidates, whose individual names shall be determined by lot drawn by the Returning Officer - (vi) The order of appearance of 'Teams' will be determined by lot drawn by the Returning Officer. - 6.11.2 The Returning Officer may organise a section of the RMIT Student Union website where Official Publicity and team Statements of Distribution of Preferences shall be advertised. - 6.11.3 The Returning Officer may adopt any other reasonable method of acquainting the electors with the policies of the Candidates and Teams.
+This may include approval for short digital video clips of candidate speeches or official candidate interviews. - 6.11.4 The Returning Officer shall liaise with the RUSU Communications department regarding RUSU promotion of the election among the student body.

-Section 6.12 Student Union Publications and the elections
+Section 6.12 Use of Student Union, RMIT and Club Resources

-6.12.1 The use of Student Union or university resources or facilities not available to all students for the purposes of campaigning is prohibited, unless a specific exception is made by the Returning Officer, with all candidates notified of the exception.

-6.12.2 All publications and correspondence of the Student Union, departments and Clubs and Societies must at all times appear to be neutral on matters relating to any election and/or candidate or electoral team in any election.
+- 6.12.1 The use of Student Union or university resources (jncluding RMIT Club, Collective or Kirrip resources) or facilities not available to all students for the purposes of campaigning is prohibited, unless a specific exception is made by the Returning Officer, with all candidates notified of the exception. - 6.12.2 All publications and correspondence of RUSU, RMIT, their departments, clubs and collectives must at all times appear to be neutral on matters relating to any election and/or candidate or electoral team in any election.
 All candidates and campaign assistants must be made aware of these requirements as part of the candidate briefing provided by the Returning Officer.
 Breaches of this requirement by RUSU Clubs and Societies may result in disciplinary action by RUSU in relation to the Club or Society involved.